ShreeyashGhodke/Walmart-Sales-Forecasting/README.md

 Inferences -

-1.There is huge difference in sales data between stores, there maybe different demographic, geographic, economic factors affecting the same.
+1. There is huge difference in sales data between stores, there maybe different demographic, geographic, economic factors affecting the same.

 4.2 Top 10 Performing Stores & Worst 10 Performing Stores

 Inferences -

-1.Store no. 20 is top performing store contributing to nearly 4.5% of total sales and Top 10 performing stores contribute to 39% of total sales.
+1. Store no. 20 is top performing store contributing to nearly 4.5% of total sales and Top 10 performing stores contribute to 39% of total sales.

-2.Store no. 33 has lowest sales contributing to nearly 0.5% of total sales and Worst 10 performing stores contribute to 8.5% of total sales.
+2. Store no. 33 has lowest sales contributing to nearly 0.5% of total sales and Worst 10 performing stores contribute to 8.5% of total sales.

-3.The disparity between the top and bottom performers suggests significant variation in store performance liekly due to store size, location, regionaleconomic conditions, or customer base
+3. The disparity between the top and bottom performers suggests significant variation in store performance liekly due to store size, location, regionaleconomic conditions, or customer base

 **Suggestions -**

-1.We can utilize the success of top-performing stores to replicate best practices across the network.
+1. We can utilize the success of top-performing stores to replicate best practices across the network.

-2.High-performing stores should continue to receive support for expansion, customer retention while Low-performing stores need 'targeted strategies'like marketing campaigns, optimizing inventory based on customer interests, or improving customer footfall.
+2. High-performing stores should continue to receive support for expansion, customer retention while Low-performing stores need 'targeted strategies'like marketing campaigns, optimizing inventory based on customer interests, or improving customer footfall.

 4.4 Storewise performance in Holiday Season

 Inferences -

-1.Some stores perform really well whereas some store does not perform well even during holiday season.
+1. Some stores perform really well whereas some store does not perform well even during holiday season.

-2.In magnitude aspects store numbers like 3,5,30,33,36,38,44 didn't perform well in holiday season compared to other stores.
+2. In magnitude aspects store numbers like 3,5,30,33,36,38,44 didn't perform well in holiday season compared to other stores.

 **Stores to focus on in Holiday season - Store No. - 3,5,33,36,44**

 Inferences -

-1.It is evident that during holiday season, sales of these stores aren't much higher than before holiday season.
+1. It is evident that during holiday season, sales of these stores aren't much higher than before holiday season.

-2.We can have targeted marketing campaigns, promotional offers, incentives for customers to boost consumption in these stores.
+2. We can have targeted marketing campaigns, promotional offers, incentives for customers to boost consumption in these stores.

 # G. Feature Importance